dholth/allure-multi/README.md

     path: allure-results.tar.gz
 ```

-2. Clone https://github.com/dholth/allure-multi-target, as a template.
+2. Fork https://github.com/dholth/allure-multi-target as a template.
 Make sure it has a `gh-pages` branch.
 Configure github pages to use the `GitHub Actions` source, instead of `Deploy from a branch`

 3. Edit `.github/workflows/build-report.yml` to point to the repository configured in (1).
 The action will download all artifacts named `allure-*` (or what's specified in the pattern).
 Artifacts are grouped into reports based on regular expression matching, or everything after `allure-` by default.